 Paying your bills on time is an important step toward building good credit, yet that often does not happen until after graduation or entering the job market.
 For overseas renters, be aware that credit history in another country doesn’t transfer to the U.S., and guarantors are required to be in the tri-state area.

-Never fear, say the experts.
-“No credit is better than bad credit, so long as you have a reason why,” says Lawton.
+Still, “no credit is better than bad credit, so long as you have a reason why,” Lawton says.

 Alternatively, this is another situation that can be solved by using a personal guarantor or an institutional guarantor like Insurent.